iPhone 11 rumours, features, release date and everything we know

 iPhone 11 – Battery life, USB-C and 5G

-Apple shifted from Lightning to a complete USB-C solution for the iPad Pro, and has also chosen the standard for all of its modern MacBooks, but Kuo doesn’t think that this is the year for Apple to switch to the USB-C charging standard, so keep hold of those spare Lightning cables.
+Apple shifted from Lightning to a complete USB-C solution for the iPad Pro last year and has also chosen the standard for all of its modern MacBooks, but Kuo doesn’t think that this is the year for Apple to switch to the USB-C charging on its phones, so keep hold of those spare Lightning cables for the time being.

-Rumour has it that the iPhone 11 won’t be ready to join the 5G connectivity train.
+Rumour has it that the iPhone 11 won’t be ready to join the 5G connectivity train either.
 Apple tends to wait until mobile network connection standards are settled and headed for ubiquity before it adopts them, as was the case with both 3G and 4G.

 Sure enough, a December 2018 Bloomberg report co-authored by noted Apple crystal ball gazer Mark Gurman claims that the Cupertino-based company will “hold off until at least 2020” to introduce a phone with next-generation 5G mobile data speeds.

 However, the iPhone 11 could have super-fast Wi-Fi.
 Barclays analyst Blaine Curtis reckons that the new iPhone will benefit from the latest Wi-Fi 802.11 ax standard, more commonly known as Wi-Fi 6, bringing with it a 4x performance boost in crowded areas and 40 percent higher data speeds.